Poisson Multi-Bernoulli Mixtures for Sets of Trajectories

-Solutions to the \mtt problem presuppose the ability to solve single target tracking.
-In single target prediction, filtering and smoothing, linear and Gaussian models are important because they yield closed form solutions, provided by the Kalman filter and the Rauch-Tung-Striebel (\textsc{rts}) smoother, see, e.g., \cite{Sarkka:2013}.
-For notation, let $x_{k}\in\mathbb{R}^{n_x}$ denote the single target state at time $k$, denote a measurement at time $k$.
-A key result in Bayesian filtering is that for linear and Gaussian models, the posterior density is, see, e.g., \cite{Sarkka:2013},
+Solutions to the \mtt problem presuppose the ability to solve single target Bayesian filtering.
+Let $x_{k}\in\mathbb{R}^{n_x}$ and $z_{k}\in\mathbb{R}^{n_z}$ denote the single target state and the measurement state at time step $k$.
+In single target Bayesian estimation, linear and Gaussian models are important because they yield closed-form solutions to Bayesian filtering, provided by the Kalman filter, and smoothing, provided by the Rauch-Tung-Striebel (\textsc{rts}) smoother or the two-filter smoother \cite{Sarkka:2013}.
+Specifically, the density of the state $x_{k}$ conditioned on the sequence $z_{\timeseq{1}{k'}}=(z_1,...,z_{k'})$ is Gaussian \cite{Sarkka:2013}

-for any $k$ and $k'$, where $\timeseq{1}{k'}$ denotes the consecutive time steps from $1$ to $k'$.
-That is, regardless of if we are doing prediction ($k>k'$), filtering ($k=k'$) or smoothing ($k<k'$), the posterior is Gaussian and exactly described by the first two moments $m_{k | k'}$ and $P_{k | k'}$.